-Reflexes disappear within the first few months or year of your baby’s life once she does not need them anymore.
+Reflexes disappear after a few months or a year, once your baby does not need them anymore.
 Some even turn into voluntary actions once your little one begins to gain control over her body.
 These innate mechanisms usually have a short duration, but they are very important.
 For this reason, it’s crucial to make sure your little one has all her primitive responses present, as they indicate that the brain and nervous system are doing their job correctly.
-You could verify your baby’s reflexes at home but know that your healthcare provider will make sure your little one displays all her reflexes during her first check-up.
+You could verify your baby’s reflexes at home, but know that your healthcare provider will make sure your little one displays all her reflexes during her first check-up.
 If you’d like to learn more about these fascinating involuntary movements or actions, check out our list of the most common baby reflexes below.

 Rooting reflex: This innate action occurs when the corner of your baby’s mouth is touched or stroked.
 Once touched, your baby will turn her head and open her mouth while rooting in the direction of the stroking.
 This movement helps your baby find the breast or bottle and begin to feed.
 During her first days of life your baby will root from side to side, and turn her head toward the nipple until finally latching on.
 Given three weeks’ time she’ll turn her head and position herself to suck with no problem.
 This reflex lasts for about 4 months.